southworks/databricks-accelerator-legend-getting-started/bicep/README.md

 ### main.bicep/main.json

-1. Called by the "Deploy to Azure" button in the main README
+The main Bicep template creates the core Azure resources:
+1. A managed identity with appropriate permissions
-2. Creates or uses an existing Azure Databricks resource
+2. An Azure Databricks workspace (or uses an existing one)
-3. Runs a deployment script that:
+3. Triggers the databricks.bicep module to handle Databricks-specific setup

+### databricks.bicep

+This module handles the Databricks-specific deployment steps:
-   - Installs the Databricks CLI
+1. Installs the Databricks CLI
-   - Waits for Azure Databricks resource to finish creating the Managed Resource Group (MRG) storage containers
-   - Clones accelerator repo and gets its ID
+2. **Waits for Azure Databricks storage initialization** - critical for reliable deployment
+3. Clones the accelerator repository from GitHub
-   - Downloads Legend JAR from repo, and uploads it to DBFS
+4. Downloads and uploads the Legend JAR to DBFS
-   - Adds RUNME.py path into job-template.json
-   - Creates and runs a Databricks job, using job-template.json as the configuration
+5. Creates and submits a job to run the RUNME.py notebook

 ### job-template.json

-1. Instructs Databricks job to:
+Defines the configuration for the initial job that:
-   - Create a cluster
+1. Creates a cluster with appropriate specifications
-   - Run RUNME.py notebook using the created cluster
+2. Runs the RUNME.py notebook using this cluster

 ### RUNME.py

+The setup notebook that:
-1. Creates another cluster (Legend cluster) with specific configuration
+1. Creates a secondary "Legend cluster" with the specific runtime (10.4.x-scala2.12) required for Legend Delta
-2. Installs PyPI, Maven, and Legend JAR libraries into the created cluster
+2. Installs the required libraries:
+   - PyPI: legend-delta==0.1.10, PyYAML==6.0.2
+   - Maven: org.finos.legend-community:legend-delta:0.1.10
+   - JAR: employee-model-entities-0.0.1-SNAPSHOT.jar
-3. Uploads the mocked data file (MOCK_DATA.json) to DBFS
+3. Uploads the sample data (MOCK_DATA.json) to DBFS
-4. Runs the main accelerator notebook (01_legend_delta.py)
+4. Executes the main accelerator notebook (01_legend_delta.py)